fewwwww/SeeFood/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# SeeFood: AI food detection website

+This project is built with React, Node.js, PostgreSQL to practice my full-stack programming skills.
+The files includes both the front and back end.

 ## Available Scripts